IMWaqasFarooq/weather_app/README.md

 # 🌤️ Weather App

-A polished, open-source weather app built with Flutter — search any city or use your current location to see live conditions, an hourly outlook, and a 7-day forecast.
+An open-source weather app built with Flutter — search any city or use your current location to see live conditions, an hourly outlook, and a 7-day forecast.

 Built as a portfolio piece to demonstrate a clean, layered Flutter architecture with